m1nka/blog/_posts/2020-11-22-how-to-create-architecture-diagrams-for-oracle-cloud-infrastructure-oci.markdown

 image: /images/posts/visualize-oci-diagrams.jpg
 date: 2020-11-22T16:00:05.625Z
 ---
 Sometimes, we need to visualize cloud architectures.
 Usually we do this to share, document and discuss architectural decisions with colleagues, partners or clients.
 This article will introduce and compare multiple options on how to visualize cloud architectures for Oracle Cloud Infrastructure.
-The following tools are available:
+The following tools were tested:

 * [Powerpoint](#powerpoint)
 * [Diagrams.net](#drawio) (also known as draw.io)